COLE: A Column-based Learned Storage for Blockchain Systems: COLE Overview

-For any on-disk level, it consists of a fixed number of sorted runs, each of which is associated with three components, namely the value file, the index file, and the Merkle file. \begin{itemize} \item \textbf{Value file}, which stores the blockchain states as compound key-value pairs.
-They are ordered by their compound keys to facilitate the learned index. \item \textbf{Index file}, which is used to find the blockchain state in the value file during a read operation.
-We develop a disk-optimized learned index, inspired by PGM-index~\cite{ferragina2020pgm}, that can efficiently locate the queried data with minimal IO cost. \item \textbf{Merkle file}, which is used to authenticate the data stored in the value file.
-It is an $m$-ary complete MHT built on the compound key-value pairs in the value file. \end{itemize} To attest to the entire blockchain data, the root hashes of both the in-memory MB-tree and the Merkle file of each on-disk run are combined to form a \textsf{root\_hash\_list}.
-The states' root digest, which is stored in the block header, is computed from this list.
-Note that we cache this list in memory to facilitate the root digest computation.
+Each on-disk level contains a fixed number of sorted runs, each of which is associated with a value file, an index file, and a Merkle file: \begin{itemize} \item \textbf{Value file} stores blockchain states as compound key-value pairs, which are ordered by their compound keys to facilitate the learned index. \item \textbf{Index file} helps locate blockchain states in the value file during read operations.
+It uses a disk-optimized learned index, inspired by PGM-index~\cite{ferragina2020pgm}, for efficient data retrieval with minimal IO cost. \item \textbf{Merkle file} authenticates the data stored in the value file.
+It is an $m$-ary complete MHT built on the compound key-value pairs. \end{itemize} \ce{Note that since the model construction and utilization require numerical data types, we convert a compound key into a big integer using the binary representation of the address and the block height.
+For example, given a compound key $\mathcal{K}\gets\langle addr, blk\rangle$, its big integer is computed as $binary(addr)\times 2^{64}+blk$, where $blk$ is a 64-bit value.} Moreover, to ensure data integrity, root hashes of both the in-memory MB-tree and the Merkle files of each on-disk run are combined to create a \textsf{root\_hash\_list}.
+The root digest of states, stored in the block header, is computed from this list.
+This list is cached in memory to expedite root digest computation.